 The blue mood of silence, is there on the screen

-Not a whisper, not a word, just a humming is heard
+Not a whisper, no dialogue, just a hum that is found

-It frolics, embracing you in the gauzy blue dress you wear
+It frolics, embracing the blue dress you wear

-You are running barefoot in the sand, alongside the incoming tide
+You are running barefoot along the incoming tide

 The beach is as smooth as the silk of your skin

-The joy of it falls through the years....
+The joy of it falls through the long winter years....

-Your lips are moving....what is it you say?
+Your lips ever moving....what is it you say?

-Set a small trap...somehow reach into the past
+to set a small trap...and reach into the past

-Like the kite reaching higher....it pierces the sky
+Like the kite reaching higher....while piercing the sky

 I watch how you hold on....that kite in the sky...

-Then you throw me a kiss.....that I'm trying to catch
+Then you throw me a kiss.....that I'm reaching to catch